nicholas-chambers/cybersecurity-portfolio/Project-01-Adversary-Traffic-Analysis/README.md

 ## Objective

-Simulate attacker activity against a vulnerable Linux host and analyze the resulting network traffic from a defensive perspective.
+Simulate attacker activity against a vulnerable Linux host and analyze the resulting traffic from a defensive perspective.

 ## Lab Environment